andikleen/pmu-tools/README.md

 # Recent new features:

+* Support for running on Alderlake with a hybrid Goldencove / Gracemont model Add a new --aux option to control the auxillary nodes on Atom.
 * toplev now supports a --abbrev option to abbreviate node names
 * Add experimental --thread option to support per SMT thread measurements on pre ICL CPUs.